 Hel-lo-lo-mein!
-This 15-minute wonder is absolutely my new go-to for a quick summer Asian noodle stir fry.
+This 15-minute wonder is absolutely my new go-to for a quick Asian noodle stir fry.
 Lo Mein FTW!

 Please tell me you guys eat, love, and are generally familiar with Lo Mein.

 Maybe you are a Panda Buffet regular and you not only know Lo Mein, but the people at Panda know YOU when you walk in the door and they waste no time piling high your little plastic tray with scoop after scoop of those stir fried noodles while you watch a little protectively from the other side of the glass, because couldn’t they have given you a bigger scoop like they did last time? come on puhleeeease.

 or maybe you mostly know Lo Mein from your growing up days because good news, kids! mom and dad are ordering Chinese takeout tonight (yasssss) and little pre-teen you is most definitely going to eat your weight in salty Asian noodles and then revisit it in the fridge, cold, right before bed, amiright?